javiervallejooca/unpocodereact/README.md

 Se mejorará su estilo en futuros commits y pushes.

+## Esto no es mio, pero lo dejo por si en el futuro lo necesito...

-## Expanding the ESLint configuration
+### Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type aware lint rules: